hhe44/clubhbar-strapi/README.md

-# Club Hbar Strapi
+# clubhbar-strapi
-This will be the strapi that provides content data via API requests to the Club Hbar site.
+This strapi app acts as the headless CMS for the clubhbar site.
+The application is currently deployed on heroku with cloudinary for media storage.

 # Local Setup (Windows)
 1. Install Postgresql [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads), select the latest Windows x86-64 installer